 - Paragliding helmet

-- Cell phone charged and switched on
+- Charged and switched on mobile phone

 All of this equipment must be in the pilot's possession during race times.
 The race committee can inspect the pilot's equipment at any time.
 It is not possible to change the flight equipment, except in case of deterioration of the declared equipment with the authorization of the race committee.
 For any clarification on the definition and approval of the various materials, see the FFVL framework regulations.